 Below is our handpicked list of the best balance transfer offers currently available in Singapore.
 Balance transfers usually come with a service fee and a "interest free period" during which you can pay down your unpaid credit card balance without incurring more interest expense.
 Therefore, you should try to find an option with the lowest fee for the appropriate duration that you can use to pay down your debt.
 We've organized the best balance transfers by fee and length of interest free periods.

-Best 6 Months Interest Free Period Balance Transfer: Citibank Balance Transfer
+Best 6 Months Interest Free Period Balance Transfers

-If you are looking for a balance between a decent length of interest free period and a low processing fee, then Citibank's Balance Transfer product might be a good fit for you.
-It only charges a service fee of 1.58%, compared to 2-2.5% being charged by its competitors.
+If you are looking for a balance between a decent length of interest free period and a low processing fee, then Standard Chartered's Funds Transfer product might be a good fit for you.
+It only charges a processing fee of 1.99%, compared to 2-2.5% being charged by its competitors.
 With this, you get 6 months of interest-free period that you can use to pay down your credit card balance.
 It can be used to pay down your personal loan balance as well.
-Citi's credit card balance transfer also comes with a 1% monthly repayment requirement, which is the lowest in the market.
-However, you should remember that you will incur 26% of annual interest after your 6th month; therefore, you should really try to pay much more than the monthly repayment requirement so that you can get rid of your debt while you are not incurring a high level of interest.
+Standard Chartered's credit card balance transfer also comes with a 1% monthly repayment requirement, which is the lowest in the market.
+However, you should remember that you will incur 28% of annual interest after your 6th month; therefore, you should really try to pay much more than the monthly repayment requirement so that you can get rid of your debt while you are not incurring a high level of interest.

 UOB Balance Transfer

 In our view, UOB's Balance Transfer product is the best one in the market, especially if you are looking for 12-month interest free period option.
 For people who sign up for this product online, UOB is offering a special 3.88% processing fee, compared to +4.5% being charged by other banks.
+UOB is also the only bank in Singapore that offers an 18-months interest free period for a processing fee of 4.88%.
 You can get a credit card, or just a CashPlus balance transfer loan, which only differ in terms of their monthly minimum payment requirement.
 This shouldn't be too much of a factor for people who are looking for ways to pay down their debt in full as soon as possible.
-After the 12th month, you will begin to incur 26% of annual interest on your remaining balance, so you should be paying down this balance as much as possible every month, instead of paying just the minimum requirement.
+When your interest free period is over, you will begin to incur 26% of annual interest on your remaining balance, so you should be paying down this balance as much as possible every month, instead of paying just the minimum requirement.

 OCBC Balance Transfer